Rotterdam's Self-Learning Port Call Software Now Recognizing Bunker Calls

 Pronto uses artificial intelligence to make better predictions.
 Image Credit: Port of Rotterdam / Pronto

-A self-learning computer used by the Port of Rotterdam to predict vessel arrival times has expanded its abilities to understand which vessels are being bunkered.
+A self-learning computer system used by the Port of Rotterdam to predict vessel arrival times has expanded its abilities to understand which vessels are being bunkered.

 Pronto, an application for standardised data exchange on port calls, is used by almost half of shipping companies, agents, terminals, and other nautical service providers in the port to plan, implement, and monitor their activities during a port call.

-Pronto uses artificial intelligence to make better predictions.
+Key is that is uses artificial intelligence to make better predictions.

 “Various factors influence a vessel’s arrival time,” says Arjen Leege, Senior Data Scientist at the Port of Rotterdam Authority.